prasannakumar312/bashcuts/README.md

 # bashcuts
 Shortcuts using bashrc or bash_profile files.

 You may not already have a .bashrc file on your system.
-To create one, open a bash terminal and use the paste the command "touch ~/.bashrc" in the terminal.
+To create one, open a bash terminal and use the paste the below command in the terminal or create a new file in your user directory with the name  **.bashrc**

+**touch ~/.bashrc**"

 You can also use the .bash_profile file instead of the .bashrc.